JSFoundation/js.foundation/_pages/governance.md

 The Board of Directors (BoD) serves as the business guiding branch of governance and as such, they tackle tasks and decisions involving topics like marketing, legal, fundraising, and other business driving topics.
 They also define the strategic direction for the Foundation and set policies and procedures to enable the Foundation to work toward those strategic goals.
 The BoD also appoints officers who handle the administrative functions of the board such as scheduling and presiding over meetings (President), taking of minutes (Secretary), budgetary oversight (Treasurer) and other functions as necessary.

 {% include avatar.html src="https://secure.gravatar.com/avatar/fde2cb8448070c28cd5261a8e8b75267?size=120" name="Andy Smith" company="IBM" title="President" %}
-{% include avatar.html src="https://js.foundation/img/headshots/jiyon-han.jpg" name="Jiyon Han" company="Samsung" title="Secretary" %}
+{% include avatar.html src="https://js.foundation/img/headshots/dwarka.jpg" name="Dwarkaprasad Dayama" company="Samsung" title="Secretary" %}
 {% include avatar.html src="https://secure.gravatar.com/avatar/a33604bcd62ccc84c79d52be7b14bbd3?size=120" name="Jory Burson" company="Bocoup" title="Treasurer" %}
 {% include avatar.html src="https://secure.gravatar.com/avatar/161a4cc619398bea1e1714036ed122cf?size=120" name="Dave Methvin" title="TAC Chair" %}